-- Identifying green areas of particular importance for special protection through Local Green Space designation (see Planning Practice Guidance on this). - Managing existing (and new) public spaces to be more wildlife friendly (e.g. by sowing wild flower strips in less used parts of parks, changing hedge cutting timings and frequency). - Planting additional street trees. - Identifying any improvements to the existing public right of way network, e.g. cutting back hedges, improving the surface, clearing litter or installing kissing gates) or extending the network to create missing links. - Restoring neglected environmental features (e.g. coppicing a prominent hedge that is in poor condition, or clearing away an eyesore).
+- Identifying green areas of particular importance for special protection through Local Green Space designation (see Planning Practice Guidance on this 14). - Managing existing (and new) public spaces to be more wildlife friendly (e.g. by sowing wild flower strips in less used parts of parks, changing hedge cutting timings and frequency). - Planting additional street trees. - Identifying any improvements to the existing public right of way network, e.g. cutting back hedges, improving the surface, clearing litter or installing kissing gates) or extending the network to create missing links. - Restoring neglected environmental features (e.g. coppicing a prominent hedge that is in poor condition, or clearing away an eyesore).

-&lt;sup>14 http://planningguidance.planningportal.gov.uk/blog/guidance/open-space-sports-and-recreation-facilities-public-rights-of-way-and-local-green-space/local-green-space-designation/ Page 5 of 5
+14 http://planningguidance.planningportal.gov.uk/blog/guidance/open-space-sports-and-recreation-facilities-public-rights-of-way-and-local-green-space/local-green-space-designation/

-Objectives verses SEA Objectives (SMART and Compatibility Test) SEA Stage B1 Key: SMART criteria: + =/++ Compatible/ Very comp S - Specific: NDP objectives should specify what is intended to be done in detail and should not be open to a wide range of misinterpretations -= Possible conflict M - Measurable: It should be possible to monitor NDP objectives in a quantifiable way, by the use of indicators.
-Indicators should be measurable with limited resource imp 0 = Neutral A - Attainable/achievable: NDP objectives should be achievable and deliverable, related to the scale of growth proposed X = No relationship between objectives R - Realistic: NDP objectives should relate to the overall vision of the plan.
-Likewise, chosen indicators should relate to objectives and their outcomes. ? = Unclear, more information needed T - Time-Bound: Objectives should be specific to the NDP period or another specified time-frame.
-Objectives should be associated with a target and indicators should spe the target should be achieved.
+Objectives verses SEA Objectives (SMART and Compatibility Test) June 2016 SEA Stage B1 Key: SMART criteria: + =/++ Compatible/ Very comp S - Specific: NDP objectives should specify what is intended to be done in detail and should not be open to a wide range of misinterpretations The following matrix appraises the emerging -= Possible conflict M - Measurable: It should be possible to monitor NDP objectives in a quantifiable way, by the use of indicators.
+Indicators should be measurable with limited resource implications.
+Bishopstone Group NDP Objectives in terms of their SMART criteria and their 0 = Neutral A - Attainable/achievable: NDP objectives should be achievable and deliverable, related to the scale of growth proposed compatibility with the SEA Objectives.
+These have been developed from Government guidance on SEA and from the local X = No relationship between objectives R - Realistic: NDP objectives should relate to the overall vision of the plan.
+Likewise, chosen indicators should relate to objectives and their outcomes. evidence base gathered for identifying the NDP issues. ?= Unclear, more information needed T - Time-Bound: Objectives should be specific to the NDP period or another specified time-frame.
+Objectives should be associated with a target and indicators should specify when the target should be achieved.